nytimes/gunsales/README.md

 ### Running the script

-You can run the script in RStudio or on the command-line:
+You can either run the script line by line in RStudio or as a whole on the command-line:

 ```sh
 $ R --no-save < main.R